frowin/baristaWatch/README.md

 # baristaWatch
-IOT framework for portafilter espresso machines
+baristaWatch is a framework for enabling IoT on portafilter machines

+The project website is https://baristaWatch.com